 The Yamaha Group has been using wastewater from production processes since the first half of the 1970s, recycling it as cooling water and using a reverse osmosis membrane (RO membrane) device, as well as actively pursuing a policy to prevent leakage.
-Through these and other initiatives, total water consumption in fiscal 2011 was 1.32 million cubic meters, a reduction of 3% year on year.
+Water consumption in recent years has remained stable at a specific level.
+Through these and other initiatives, total water consumption in fiscal 2012 was 1.34 million cubic meters, which was on par with the previous fiscal year.

 - * Yamaha Corporation Headquarters and factories, and Yamaha Group manufacturing companies in Japan